kazu-yamamoto/latency-bench/README.md

 There are three echo servers:

 - echo-server: written in C
-- echo-threaded-seerver: written in Haskell with the threaded RTS
+- echo-threaded-server: written in Haskell with the threaded RTS
-- echo-nonthreaded-seerver: written in Haskell with the nonthreaded RTS
+- echo-nonthreaded-server: written in Haskell with the nonthreaded RTS

 Echo servers uses 8001 port.